Trimming the Fat: How Lean Supply Chains Improve Businesses

-When Tim Horton’s took on a lean initiative, employees learned each individual’s responsibility in the chain, and productivity improved by approximately 15%.
+When the Canadian restaurant chain Tim Horton’s took on a lean initiative, employees learned each individual’s responsibility in the chain, and productivity improved by approximately 15%.
 When key members of a supply chain communicate, they can analyse results and set what is called a “future state”, which is the lean supply chain they’ve aimed to accomplish.

 Whether it’s eliminating defects in manufacturing, decluttering the procurement process, reducing unnecessary inventory in the warehouse, or simplifying transportation and shipping, businesses must painstakingly monitor the results with the necessary metrics.
 It starts with leaning out one logistical process, then creates a blueprint that will reduce waste throughout the entirety of company operations.

 There are seven common kinds of waste that truly hinder a business’s profit margins.
 As a whole, waste in regards to a supply chain involves the superfluous practices only serving to hinder efficiency.

 Yet these practices are often embedded into the everyday fabric of a business without being given a second thought.
 For instance, many larger businesses believe there’s a need for multi-faceted purchasing operations when only one facet is needed.
 It often leads to unnecessary confusion and hitches in product purchasing, otherwise avoided if they would simply streamline processes with only one level of purchasing.
 "We've always done it this way" is just an excuse.

 Businesses grow at a feverish pace and it’s hard to keep up.
 All they need to do is sit down, analyse the operations, then trim the fat.
 The trimming can be achieved can be achieved either by streamlining processes, improving communications and monitoring, or even implementing artificial intelligence that could handle the management.
 Each organization probably has a different approach that suits them, but I doubt there is barely any existing company that couldn't streamline their processes.